 Alternating Exposures This option applies only to Timed Exposures.
-The parameters specifying an Alternating Exposure are:
+The parameters specifying an alternating exposure are:

-- the number of secondary exposures per primary exposure (1-15) - the primary exposure frame time - the secondary exposure frame time (default the optimum frame time)
+- the number of secondary exposures per primary exposure (1-15) - the primary exposure frame time

-Frame times and efficiencies in TE mode are discussed in Sections 6.11.2 and 6.11.3.
+Frame times and efficiencies in TE mode are discussed in Sections 6.11.1 and 6.11.1.

-Energy Filtering

-It is possible to remove events from the telemetry stream, and thus avoid telemetry saturation, by specifying an energy acceptance filter within which detected events will be telemetered.
+Energy Filtering It is possible to remove events from the telemetry stream, and thus avoid telemetry saturation, by specifying an energy acceptance filter within which detected events will be telemetered.
 The default discards events above 3750 ADU (nominally 15 keV).
 The total per-chip background rates for different upper energy cut-offs are in Table 6.10.